 Measuring ROI of design is unfortunately notoriously difficult, in many ways, an imperfect science.
 How can you show design played an integral part in a company’s success?
 When design is just one of many areas in which an organisation has invested its money.
 If a company has £50,000 to spend, it could spend it on design, marketing, direct mail, all of the above or actually on any number of other business promotional services.

 To understand ROI let’s clarify a couple of points.
 ‘Return’ could be something nice and definable such as sales, footfall or market share; but equally, it could be something a little less tangible such as brand awareness, public perception or even staff awareness or morale.
-Though these later ‘soft’ measures are more of a challenge to quantify, they are still measurable.
+Though these later ‘soft’ measures are more of a challenge to quantify, they are still measurable and important.

 Return’ could be something nice and definable such as sales, footfall or market share; but equally, it could be something a little less tangible